timmbogner/Farm-Data-Relay-System/README.md

 Gateways listen for packets over ESP-NOW, LoRa, UART, and/or MQTT, then re-transmit the packets using one or more of the same interfaces.

 ### Front-end
-You can access your data using Raspberry Pi (or other computer) linked to your final FDRS Gateway via either UART (serial-to-USB) or MQTT.
+You can access your data using a Raspberry Pi (or other computer) linked to your final FDRS Gateway via either UART (serial-to-USB) or MQTT.
 Node-RED is my favorite platform for accessing/manipulating data on the front-end, and InfluxDB+Grafana is the dream team for storage and visualization.

 ## Future Plans